-If the respondent provides a fishing location name and does not know the latitude and longitude but instead provides LORAN (\LO\ng \RA\nge \N\avigation) coordinates, then record the location name and write the LORAN numbers after the name.
+If the respondent provides a fishing location name and does not know the latitude and longitude but instead provides LORAN (LOng RAnge

+Navigation) coordinates, then record the location name and write the LORAN numbers after the name.
 Then, if the fishing location provided by the respondent is in Appendix C, fill in the latitude and longitude from Appendix C. However, if the location is not in Appendix C, then record 9998 for latitude and 9998 for longitude.

 - Item 25 MILES OFFSHORE.
 Indicate the maximum number of miles that the intercepted vessel strayed from land on the intercepted trip.
 Be sure to get the mileage to the nearest point of land, as opposed to the mileage to the site of intercept. - Item 26 WATER DEPTH.
 Indicate the depth (in feet) at the intercepted vessel's fishing location.
 If the respondent cannot provide an exact depth, try to obtain a depth range, and use the midpoint.
 If the response is given in fathoms, remember that and adjust the response accordingly, or just write the number of fathoms to the side of the boxes on the coding form, and later convert the measurement to feet.
+If a range of depths are provided, record the average depth.